PKoopmann/om-pmc-planning/README.md

     - contains script to analyze generated benchmark documentations
 - examples:
     - set of examples
-- ECAI-evaluation:
-    - benchmark runs that are the foundation of the evaluation in our paper submitted to ECAI 2024

 ## Usage
 - go to folder "coordintor"